ycs77/headlessui-float/packages/headlessui-float-react/README.md

 <Float flip>
 ```

-Sets the minimum offset (px) of the floating element from the view border when flip:
+Sets the minimum padding (px) of the floating element from the view border when flip:

 ```jsx
 <Float flip={10}>